Work with us

 Advertising and Sponsorship is a fundamental element of the Communications, Marketing and Technology section’s work.
 This new role is crucial to delivering the objectives identified in the Advertising & Sponsorship Development Plan which include:

 - Creating a clear SUSU advertising and sponsorship proposition / media pack

 - Introducing a sponsors and key prospect engagement programme

 - Agreeing and implementing key policies regarding permitted advertisers / sponsors; destination of income generated; data protection; and protocols for student officers, student groups and other SUSU departments.

 The Advertising and Sponsorship Co-ordinator will lead on these activities, with occasional assistance from support staff.
 Their work will be central to achieving the objectives outlined above.

 Health & Safety

 Health & Safety is at the heart of everything we do.
-The department is responsible for the development and implementation of all health and safety policy in SUSU.
-The department is key to bringing about a positive H & S culture and to ensuring that workplaces and events are safe, healthy and effective for use for the benefit of all Union ad venue users.
+The Health & Safety Manager / Advisor is responsible for the development and implementation of all aspects of the Health & Safety Policy within SUSU.
+The post is key to bringing about a positive H&S culture by embedding processes and ensuring that our workplaces and events are safe, healthy and effective for all our staff, student members and visitors throughout SUSU.

 You can view our whole staff structure by clicking here